arauthub/arauthub/README.md

 # iTunes Apple Music Databse Search Web App

+# Steps to run the application locally

+1. Clone the repo from https://github.com/arauthub/arauthub/tree/assignment-01
+2. just double click on the index.html and it will start working.
+3. Type in whatever the Artist name the result will be displayedaccordingly.

 ## Search the Apple Music database for the musical work of any artist.

 This web app was built with the sole purpose of practicing my Javascript skills.